nrprice/Land-Reg-Data-Analysis/README.txt

 ---- Information ----

-This is an ongoing project and elements of the code and organisation of the notebooks and file structures are not finished.
+This is an ongoing project and elements of the code and organisation of the notebooks files / folders are not finished.

 Instructions